Factorization homology I: higher categories: Factorization homology

 \end{lemma}

 \begin{notation} After Lemma~\ref{fC}, we denote the factorized restricted Yoneda functor as

 \end{notation}

 \begin{remark} The construction of $\fC$, as a functor among $\infty$-categories, embodies many of the choices and constructions in this article.
-To given some intuition for the value $\fC(M)$ on a compact vari-framed disk-stratified $n$-manifold, there is an non-identity $i$-morphism of this $(\infty,n)$-category for each connected $i$-dimensional strata of $M$.
+To given some intuition for the value $\fC(M)$ on a compact vari-framed disk-stratified $n$-manifold $M$, there is a non-identity $i$-morphism of this $(\infty,n)$-category for each connected $i$-dimensional stratum of $M$.
+Figure~\ref{fig.88} depicts the $2$-category which is the value of $\fC$ on the apparent compact vari-framed disk-stratified $2$-manifold.
+Namely, the set of objects in this $2$-category is the set of 0-strata; the underlying 1-category, with the specified objects, is freely generated by the set of 1-strata, with source/target as indicated by the arrows on each edge; the 2-category, with specified underlying 1-category, is freely generated by the set of 2-strata, with source/target as indicated by the double-arrows in each region.
+Note that the source/target of these 2-morphisms are not, simply, generating 1-morphisms, but are composites there among. \end{remark}